eyalmichon/TheMultitasker/README.md

   - Synonyms & Antonyms.
   - Conjugate words/sentences.
   - get this doesn't exist content from [this](https://thisxdoesnotexist.com/) collection
+  - Get info on cars 🚗 and motorcycles 🏍 in Israel.

 - ### Forwarder Commands ⏩:
   - Forward messages randomly from a chosen group. (group IDs need to be set manually)